 Over 70% of the group's incoming resources were generated by SJOG CS.
-This subsidiary recorded a surplus for 2020 of €1.1m (2019: deficit €5.6m), had net current liabilities at 31 December 2020 of €25.6m (2019: €27.1m) and total net liabilities of €6.4m (2019: €7.5m).
+This subsidiary recorded a surplus for 2021 of €0.1m (2020: surplus €1.1m), had net current liabilities at 31 December 2021 of €25.5 (2020: €25.4m) and total net liabilities of €6.3m (2020: €6.4m).

 SJOG CS is dependent on the HSE to fund its activities and the on-going support of the HSE at an appropriate level is fundamental to its ability to continue as a going concern.
 However, continued underfunding has resulted in the significant net current liability situation of SJOG CS at the balance sheet date.
 The directors and management of SJOG CS have engaged in extensive negotiations regarding the ongoing need to re-base the annual funding at a level which would allow SJOG CS to breakeven on an annual basis.
-As a result of SJOG CS's net current liability position and legacy underfunding, it required several cash accelerations (cash advances) from the HSE in 2019 and 2020 in order to meet their obligations to employees and suppliers as they fell due.
-The directors of SJOG CS noted in the financial statements of the company for the year ended 31 December 2020 that there existed a material uncertainty which cast a significant doubt on the ability of the company to continue as a going concern.
+As a result of SJOG CS's net current liability position and legacy underfunding, it required several cash accelerations (cash advances) from the HSE in 2019,2020 and 2021 in order to meet their obligations to employees and suppliers as they fell due, and although achieving break-even in recent years has continued to require additional cash support from the HSE in 2022 and 2023 as a result of the accumulated net current liability situation.